ChiragSinhal-1/Central-Medical-Vault/README.md

 1. The User/Medical Authority/Third Pary will have an unique medical ID(like Aadhar Number) which will be key in accessing the solution.
 2. The Users will be able to request for diagnosis and post diagnosis the doctor will be able to upload the reports on the FHIR server.
 All the changes made will get dynamically reflected on the portals of each individuals.
 3. The User will not have the write access to the document through which the integrity and the authenticity of the reports will be maintained at all times.
-4. The user will be able to levergae the automated bed booking feature in case of emergency and criticality.
+4. The user will be able to leverage the automated bed booking feature in case of emergency and criticality.
 Since, the bed booking is automated, the user should have the bed booking check approved from the doctor in the diagnosis step itself.
 In case, the resources are less than the requests, the tool based on ML algorithms will be able to assign the beds based on severity.
-5. The solution comes integrated with the AI based Azure Bots to help the user with covid assesment, findind resources and booking the lab tests directly.
+5. The solution comes integrated with the AI based Azure Bots to help the user with covid assesment, finding medical resources and booking the lab tests directly.
-6. The third party integration like the insurance company, educatioon institutions can be made seamlessly with the FHIR server to access the medical records of an individual for perusal.
+6. The third party integration like the insurance company, education institutions can be made seamlessly with the FHIR server to access the medical records of an individual for perusal.

 The solution aims in reducing the manual effort by leveraging the AI/ML based Azure services while availing the medical help.